Torrington Addiction Treatment Resources

 Torrington, Connecticut, is recovering from the wave of overdose deaths related to heroin that began in 2013.
 People are likely to use opioids and synthetic substances, and prescription abuse is widespread.
-According to the latest available statistics, 2017 was the worst year for overdose deaths for Connecticut.
+According to the latest available statistics, 2019 resulted in 1,196 overdose deaths.

 Often, people are living with hidden substance use disorder because they’re afraid of the stigma of entering rehab.
 It is important not to let drug dependency hinder your life.
 Recovery is available.
 Understanding the effects of alcohol and drugs on the body is helpful in taking that first step toward recovery for you or your loved one.
 It is great to get back up and experience life without reliance on drugs or alcohol.